ShawnFrost23/KMNIST-pyTorch/README.md

   * 1st Nueral network is a single linear layer with log softmax tuning.

-  * 2nd Nueral networks is 2 layered.
+  * 2nd Nueral network is 2 layered.
 The hidden layers have Tanh tuning while the output has log softmax.

+  * 3rd Neural network is 4 layered.
+2 convolutional layers follwed by a hidden layer which are activated using reLU and a final output layer activated by log softmax.

   ### How to run